Reizeron/High-Rock-Zero/content/Books/Mystery of Talara.md

 "Is that all?
 How tedious for the poor fellow.
 I suppose I'll see him when he returns then," Lord Eryl bowed.
 "Thank you for being so informative.
 Farewell."

 The moment the royal battlemage turned the corner, Gnorbooth leapt onto his horse.
-He had drunk one or two ales too many, but he knew he must find his way to ==Umbington== before Lord Eryl's agents did.
+He had drunk one or two ales too many, but he knew he must find his way to Umbington before Lord Eryl's agents did.
 He galloped east out of the capitol, hoping there were signs along the road.

 Seated in a tavern that smelled of mildew and sour beer, Lord Strale marveled at how the Emperor's agent Lady Brisienna always found the most public of places for her most private of conferences.
 It was harvest time in Umbington, and all of the field hands were drinking away their meager wages in the noisiest of fashions.
 He was dressed appropriately for the venue, rough trousers and a simple peasant's vest, but he still felt conspicuous.
 In comparison to his two female companions, he certainly was.
 The woman to his right was used to frequenting the low places of Daggerfall as a common prostitute.
 Lady Brisienna to his left was even more clearly in her element.